WPRDC/list-of-WPRDC-relevant-tools-and-analyses/README.md

 ### Code for geospatial manipulation
 - [mggg/maup](https://github.com/mggg/maup) - "The geospatial toolkit for redistricting data", a Python package designed to facilitate conversion between spatial regions used for elections (e.g., precincts) and spatial regions used by the Census to collect demographic information (e.g., blocks).

+### Code/service for calculating routes between locations
+[Jupyter notebook examples](https://github.com/GIScience/openrouteservice-examples/) of how to use [the API](https://openrouteservice.org/) of the [OpenRouteService routing calculator](https://maps.openrouteservice.org/), which currently has a generous free tier, providing not just routing/directions, but maps, geocoding, isochrones, and elevation information.

 ## Contribute

 Please contribute things that could be useful to others using [WPRDC ](https://www.wprdc.org)[data](https://data.wprdc.org), including scripts for data cleaning or analyzing data, Jupyter notebooks for particular datasets, and tools for manipulating and visualizing the data.